openwrt/packages/net/banip/files/README.md

 | yoyo                | Ad protection blacklist        | [Link](https://pgl.yoyo.org/adservers/)                                           |

 * zero-conf like automatic installation & setup, usually no manual changes needed
-* automatically selects one of the following download utilities: aria2c, curl, uclient-fetch, wget
+* automatically selects one of the following supported download utilities: aria2c, curl, uclient-fetch, wget
-* Really fast downloads & list processing as they are handled in parallel as background jobs in a configurable 'Download Queue'
+* fast downloads & list processing as they are handled in parallel as background jobs in a configurable 'Download Queue'
 * full IPv4 and IPv6 support
 * ipsets (one per source) are used to ban a large number of IP addresses
 * supports blocking by ASN numbers
 * supports blocking by iso country codes
-* supports local white & blacklist (IPv4, IPv6 & CIDR notation), located by default in /etc/banip/banip.whitelist and /etc/banip/banip.blacklist
+* supports local black- & whitelist (IPv4, IPv6, CIDR notation or domain names)
-* auto-add unsuccessful LuCI and ssh login attempts via 'dropbear' or 'sshd' to local blacklist (see 'ban_autoblacklist' option)
+* auto-add unsuccessful LuCI, nginx or ssh login attempts via 'dropbear'/'sshd' to local blacklist
-* auto-add the uplink subnet to local whitelist (see 'ban_autowhitelist' option)
+* auto-add the uplink subnet to local whitelist
+* black- and whitelist also accept domain names as input to allow IP filtering based on these names
 * provides a small background log monitor to ban unsuccessful login attempts in real-time
 * per source configuration of SRC (incoming) and DST (outgoing)
 * integrated IPSet-Lookup
-* integrated RIPE-Lookup
+* integrated bgpview-Lookup
 * blocklist source parsing by fast & flexible regex rulesets
 * minimal status & error logging to syslog, enable debug logging to receive more output
 * procd based init system support (start/stop/restart/reload/refresh/status)
 * procd network interface trigger support
 * automatic blocklist backup & restore, they will be used in case of download errors or during startup
-* Provides comprehensive runtime information
+* provides comprehensive runtime information
-* Provides a detailed IPSet Report
+* provides a detailed IPSet Report
-* Provides a powerful query function to quickly find blocked IPs/CIDR in banIP related IPSets
+* provides a powerful query function to quickly find blocked IPs/CIDR in banIP related IPSets
-* Provides an easily configurable blocklist update scheduler called 'Refresh Timer'
+* provides an easily configurable blocklist update scheduler called 'Refresh Timer'
 * strong LuCI support
 * optional: add new banIP sources on your own

 ## Prerequisites
-* [OpenWrt](https://openwrt.org), tested with the stable release series (19.07.x) and with the latest rolling snapshot releases.
+* [OpenWrt](https://openwrt.org), tested with the stable release series (21.02.x) and with the latest rolling snapshot releases.
 On turris devices it has been successfully tested with TurrisOS 5.2.x
-  <b>Please note:</b> Older OpenWrt releases like 18.06.x or 17.01.x are _not_ supported!
+  <b>Please note:</b> Ancient OpenWrt releases like 18.06.x or 17.01.x are _not_ supported!
   <b>Please note:</b> Devices with less than 128 MByte RAM are _not_ supported!
   <b>Please note:</b> If you're updating from former banIP 0.3x please manually remove your config (/etc/config/banip) before you start!
 * A download utility with SSL support: 'wget', 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'aria2c' or 'curl' is required
 * A certificate store like 'ca-bundle', as banIP checks the validity of the SSL certificates of all download sites by default
-* Optional E-Mail notification support: for E-Mail notifications you need to install the additional 'msmtp' package
+* Optional E-Mail notification support: for E-Mail notifications you need to install and setup the additional 'msmtp' package

 ## Installation & Usage
 * Update your local opkg repository (_opkg update_)